Jessica Chastain Partners with Ralph Lauren Fragrances for an Empowering Campaign

 “What I’m excited about is that this will focus on empowering women, and shine a light on inequality in all industries,” says Chastain.

-For the campaign, the actress will appear in one of three digital short films designed to inspire dialogue about women and leadership.
+For the campaign, the actress will appear in three digital short films designed to inspire dialogue about women and leadership.
 Created in partnership with the Women in Film organization, each features an all female cast and crew.

 Chastain hopes the campaign will also help women have more open dialogue about pay.
 “It’s okay to talk about your salary — you don’t have to just be grateful that you have a job.
 And I would just suggest we work together to share as much as we can with our sisters.
 Knowledge is power.”